 So, How Do I Get a Low-Stress Job in Tech?

-These are all great jobs for someone who is looking to make a career without the stressors that are relatively common in the tech industry.
+There are many programming jobs without a degree that are available, which helps alleviate stress.
 It’s important to know that you don’t have to sacrifice a fulfilling career in the tech industry because you think it may be too stressful.
 There are plenty of choices that are available for those who have a passion for tech but not an affinity for pressure and stress.